Wednesday, January 27, 2021

 Firstborn's birthday last weekend

 We also enjoyed some mead.
-Oh, and did I mention there were a lot of fries?
+And a LOT of fries.

 Hubby stopped by a favorite cigar shop that morning and bought Firstborn a couple of stogies.